 - Carlos Rodon – $3.7MM

 - Leury Garcia – $1.9MM

 Last year, MLBTR missed by $4.9 million on Abreu’s projection, tabbing him for $17.9 million when Abreu agreed to $13 million.
 Abreu doesn’t have a whole lot of peers when it comes to his pre-arb salary trajectory, so it’s hard to know about this year’s figure, either.
 Conversely, it nailed Avisail Garcia’s number, and was close enough on the other five cases to make it an accurate-enough assessment for the group on the whole.

 If that holds true — and if all contracts are tendered — the White Sox’ base payroll number is $56 million, give or take a rounding error.
-Welington Castillo ($7.25 million) and Tim Anderson ($1.4 million) are the only other Sox under contract for more than the league minimum in 2019, as Nate Jones’ salary for next year was reduced to $555,000 due to a clause in his contract regarding elbow surgery.
+Welington Castillo ($7.25 million) and Tim Anderson ($1.4 million) are the only other Sox under contract for more than the league minimum in 2019, unless you bring back Nate Jones and his $4.65 million option.

 I doubt everybody on this list will be tendered, and while Avisail Garcia could be a battleground in our offseason plans, I’m more referring to Danny Farquhar, who will be attempting to come back from his brain aneurysm.
 I could see him coming back on a split contract, where he makes something like his arbitration number if he makes the 25-man roster.
 If one party decides to move on, then the payroll is $55 million.